Gluesticks Blog

 • Place cereal in a large bowl or stock pot.
 Pour melted marshmallow/butter over and stir until completely combined.
 Add last package of mini marshmallows.
 Stir.

-• Pour mixture into a large baking sheet that has been lined with parchment paper.
+• Pour mixture into a large baking sheet that has been lined with parchment paper (or sprayed with nonstick spray).
 I use a 13×18″ jelly roll pan.
 Spray you hands with non stick cooking spray or grease with a small amount of butter and pack down really well.

 • Refrigerate until firm.